pjkundert/community-coin/README.txt

   \( x_4 == ($15,000 * 5) / $50,000 == 1.5 * 1.05 = 1.57 \)

-  Thus, the company's /*$Z''$ Score is 4.5, giving us an S&P rating of B+*/; in bottom of the "Grey Area" of financial health.
+  Thus, the company's /*$Z''$ Score is 4.5, corresponding to an S&P rating of B+*/, placing it in the lower end of the 'Grey Area' of financial health.

   It is considering borrowing $50,000 at 10% APR for $5,000/yr interest, to expand and provide a buffer for its business.